 In our Copenhagen office, we have reduced our paper use significantly by printing on both sides.
 This is done automatically by all computers in the office.
 We have also reduced paper usage by continuing to upgrade our IT system so that we now send a lot of our letters by email.
 We only use recycled paper for all purposes.
 We sort paper, cardboard, glass and aluminium from the conventional waste.
-This level of sorting is what the Copenhagen municipality waste infrastructure allows for at present.
-We buy organic fair-trade coffee for office consumption from a supplier in Germany and we get organic fruit every day.
+Our fruits and warm drinks are organic, fair-trade and our lunch supplier is using more and more organic and welfare produce.
+All of our bathroom products are allergen-free and parabenfree.
 Our tour leader uniforms are made from organic cotton and under good conditions in factories certified by Fairtrade.